labra/ShExcala/README.md

-# ShExcala

-RDF Shape Expressions in Scala
+# ShExcala - Shape Expressions in Scala

-This repository contains an RDF Shape Expressions validator implemented in Scala
+This repository contains an RDF Shape Expressions validator implemented in Scala.

 ## Compiling from sources